LAC-Tech/laterbase/README.md

 ### Overview

-A fast, highly available event store, for use as a foundational data store for industries like supply chain.
+A fast, highly available event store.
+Designed to be the source of truth for event-driven industries like supply chain & logistics.

 ### Target Users